From Plant-Based Leather to Mushroom Fabrics: The Future of Fashion Materials

 Section 3: Biodegradable Fabrics and Circular Fashion

-The global fashion industry moves toward more sustainable practices, biodegradable fabrics are emerging as a critical component of a circular fashion model.
+As the global fashion industry moves toward more sustainable practices, biodegradable fabrics are emerging as a critical component of a circular fashion model.
 Unlike traditional textiles that can take hundreds of years to decompose, biodegradable materials break down naturally and do so without releasing harmful substances into the environment.
 This decomposition process is crucial in reducing landfill waste and avoiding the pollution caused by synthetic fibers, such as microplastics, that persist in ecosystems for generations.

 Why Biodegradable Fabrics Matter